 Often, new federal law enforcement initiatives are launched, or DOJ policies are changed that affect law enforcement at the state and local level.
 The U.S. Attorney's Office plays a major role in notifying and training law enforcement agencies about these new initiatives and policy updates.
-This continuing communication process helps all law enforcement agencies to more effectively compliment each other in protecting the public interest.
+This continuing communication process helps all law enforcement agencies to more effectively complement each other in protecting the public interest.
 The law enforcement assistance unit also serves as an information and referral source for the average citizen who is looking for direction in the maze of municipal, state, and federal justice systems.
-The unit is also tasked with responding to questions from the media.